 - Ensure we have a Designated Safeguarding Lead who has received appropriate training and support for this role.
 Sarah Anderson (Deputy Headteacher - Pastoral) is the Designated Safeguarding Lead.
-Rachael Fraser (Headteacher), Paul Hynes (Deputy Headteacher), Peter Hayes (Assistant Headteacher), Rebecca Moors (Assistant Headteacher), Jackie Whelband (Student Support Mentor) and Sarah Smith (SEND administrator) are also trained as safeguarding leads.
-Rachael Fraser is trained in Staff Allegations. - Any member of staff who receives a disclosure of abuse, or suspects that abuse may have occurred must report it as soon as possible to one of the above. - Ensure we have a nominated governor responsible for child protection.
-This is currently Jo Kavanagh. - Ensure every member of staff, volunteer and governor knows the name of the Designated Safeguarding Lead and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the Designated Safeguarding Lead. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; this will be included in the Home-School Agreement. - Notify Children's Social Care: Central Duty Team if there is an unexplained absence of more than two days of a student who is on the child protection register.
+Rachael Fraser (Headteacher), Paul Hynes (Deputy Headteacher), Peter Hayes (Assistant Headteacher), Rebecca Moors (Assistant Headteacher), Megan Harper, Liam Thornton, Alison Rennocks and Zahra Monsur are also trained as safeguarding leads.
+Rachael Fraser is trained in Staff Allegations. - Any member of staff who receives a disclosure of abuse, or suspects that abuse may have occurred must report it as soon as possible to one of the above. - Ensure we have at least one nominated Trustee responsible for child protection.
+Currently these are Shirley Bood and Jenny Oakden. - Ensure every member of staff, volunteer and trustee knows the name of the Designated Safeguarding Lead and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the Designated Safeguarding Lead. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; this will be included in the Home-School Agreement. - Notify Children's Social Care: Central Duty Team if there is an unexplained absence of more than two days of a student who is on the child protection register.